kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 });
 {% endprism %}

-We've add three new variables without giving them a value: `teamValue`, `managerValue` and `homePitchValue.` From there, we make sure that every time a link is clicked, it first checks to see if `dataset` does NOT exist.
+We've add three new variables without giving them a value: `teamValue`, `managerValue` and `homePitchValue.` From there, we make sure that every time a link is clicked, it first checks to see if our links have a `dataset` property.

-We do this using a JavaScript `if/else` statement, starting it by checking if the `dataset` property does NOT exist by saying ` if(!this.dataset)`.
-If it doesn't exist, we'll use the `getAttribute` method to find all the attribute values and store them in the three new variables we created for later use.
+We do this using a JavaScript `if/else` statement and first check to see  `dataset` does NOT exist by saying `if(!this.dataset)`.
+If it doesn't exist, we'll use the `getAttribute()` method to find all the data attribute values and store them in the three new variables we just created.

 But if the `dataset` property DOES exist, we'll just say that those new variables should use `dataset` to access and store those values like we've been doing up to this point.